Kocal/django-test-websockets/README.rst

 Installation
 ------------
+*For more information, you can see the* `Installation section <http://django-websocket-redis.readthedocs.org/en/latest/ installation.html#installation>`_ *from the official documentation.*

-To use django-websocket-redis_, you need to install `Redis <http://redis.io/>`_
+To use django-websocket-redis_, you need to install `Redis`_.

-Please, make sure to be into a virtual environment before running Tox.
+Please, make sure to be into a virtual environment before running Tox:

 .. code-block:: bash